I · Doctrine

 store=agent-local SQLite on attached volume

-lifecycle=lives with the agent; destroyed on teardown
+lifecycle=lives with the agent; deleted when the agent is

-ii.02 · SOVEREIGNTY
+ii.02 · OWNERSHIP

 In practice

-Open runtime
+Open source

 Spec